 Try: M.A.C.
 “Studio Finish SPF 35” Concealer, Bobbi Brown “Creamy Concealer”, Estee Lauder “Double Wear Stay-in-Place” Concealer SPF 10, Laura Mercier “Secret Camoflauge” (for skin only – not under-eye)

 For those who choose not to wear foundation for fear of looking “too” made-up or cakey, tinted moisturizers are an easy, no-brainer way to even out skin tone.
 Unlike a full-coverage foundation, tinted moisturizers offer hydration and lightweight, sheer color that still allows your skin to breathe.
 There are different varieties based on skin type (normal, oily, dry, etc.), and most even offer sun protection as well.

 Application Tip: Though you can apply tinted moisturizers with fingers, try using a damp sponge instead.
 Wet sponge, squeeze out excess water, then apply product.
 Press and roll sponge into skin and sweep over eyelids (which are often naturally discolored).
-Because sponges are porous like our skin, they allow product to soak in more naturally without leaving traces or streaks.
+Because sponges are porous like our skin, they allow the product to soak in more naturally without leaving traces or streaks.